ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/type-specific.dotnet.markdown

-#Type-specific identifier generation
+#Type-Specific Identifier Generation

-[In the previous article](../../../../client-api/configuration/identifier-generation/global), global Identifier generation conventions were introduced.
+[In the previous article](../../../../client-api/configuration/identifier-generation/global), Global Identifier generation conventions were introduced.
 Any customization made by using those conventions changes the behavior for all stored entities.
-Now we will show how to override the default ID generation in a more granular way, that is only for particular types of entities.
+Now we will show how to override the default ID generation in a more granular way, for particular types of entities.

-To override default document identifier generation algorithms you can register custom conventions per an entity type, where you can include your own identifier generation logic.
+To override default document identifier generation algorithms, you can register custom conventions per an entity type.
+You can include your own identifier generation logic.

 ##RegisterAsyncIdConvention